scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 Public datasets (available to anonymous requests) are the most popular in research, but there are private data sets too, as well as ones that are free for research purposes, but only available to those who ask (not available to anonymous requests).
-The skdata library is suitable for all of these types of data set, but it is most useful as a means of working with public data sets because it can automate the downloading of the data set as well as the other processing steps.
+The SkData library is suitable for all of these types of data set, but it is most useful as a means of working with public data sets because it can automate the downloading of the data set as well as the other processing steps.